EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 ### Descicion process

 * Overall design and architecture is determined by the people at Empathy App (Peijman and Mica) and Tord.
 We are using a so-called "benevolent dictatorship" structure
-* We want discussions to be very open in the project and converstions which have started as private can be made public without asking the participants (unless of course the converstion has been of a very personal nature)
+* We want discussions about decisions to be very open in the project and converstions which have started as private can be made public without asking the participants (unless of course the converstion has been of a very personal nature)

 People:
 * Peijman and Mica works at Empathy App